 Born in India and raised in New York, Anit Hora embraces both big city success and traditional roots.
 Hora travelled the world before studying at the Aveda Institute to become a holistic esthetician and herbalist.
 After a short time working for others, she decided to hand-distill her own apothecary line, Mullein & Sparrow, which is now known as M.S Skincare.
+The brand focuses not only on products, but also on rituals for radiant skin and healthy living.

 “Ritual is a secret ingredient not found in any bottle.
 When skin care is approached with ritual, a person implements mindfulness.
 It’s an act of self care each time.”